ktalons/daPCAPpuller/README.md

     - Fedora/RHEL: sudo rpm -Uvh pcappuller-gui-*.rpm

 ### Run the GUI
+- macOS:
+  - If you have PCAPpullerGUI.app: double-click it (or right-click → Open on first run)
+  - If you have a single-file binary: run from Terminal: ./PCAPpullerGUI-macos (use chmod +x first if needed)
-- macOS/Linux: double-click or run from terminal: ./PCAPpullerGUI-macos or ./PCAPpullerGUI-linux
+- Linux: run from Terminal: ./PCAPpullerGUI-linux (use chmod +x first)
 - Windows: double-click PCAPpullerGUI-windows.exe

 ### Quickstart (GUI)